-- a.
+- 2. Potential Impacts - a.
 Quantify, map and describe encroachments, if any, into any on-site surface waters or associated regulated areas, including whether encroachments are temporary or permanent, and discuss the potential effect on the quality and function of these resources - b.
 Quantify post-development stormwater flow peak rates for the 2, 10, 25, 50, and 100-year storms using site specific runoff coefficients - c.
 Discuss impact to floodplain elevations (if any) - d.
 Describe potential impacts to downstream drainage systems, such as degradation by erosion and sedimentation resulting to construction - e.
-Describe the components and functions of the proposed stormwater management system facilities, including the method of collecting, treating, reuse or conveyance of stormwater - f.
-Analyze pre- and post-construction pollutant loading

-- a.
-Discuss permitting standards that must be met for impacts to any regulated wetland or waterbody in accordance with the NYS Department of Environmental Conservation's "Stormwater Management Design Manual." (current version) and Town of Newburgh requirements. - b.
-Summarize the Stormwater Pollution Prevention Plan (SWPPP) designed for the Site, including a discussion of the erosion and sediment control plan, and provide SWPPP as an Appendix

-- c.
-Discuss ownership and maintenance (both short and long term) of the stormwater management system - d.
-Mitigation will be proposed for other identified adverse environmental impacts as necessary a.
-Describe impacts to the Quassaick Creek Watershed a.
-Mitigation will be proposed for identified adverse environmental impacts as necessary
+Describe the components and functions of the proposed stormwater management system facilities, including the method of collecting, treating, reuse or conveyance of stormwater - 3.
+Mitigation Measures - a.
+Discuss permitting standards that must be met for impacts to any regulated wetland or waterbody in accordance with the NYS Department of Environmental Conservation's "Stormwater Management Design Manual." (current version) and Town of Newburgh requirements - b.
+Summarize the Stormwater Pollution Prevention Plan (SWPPP) designed for the Site, including a discussion of the erosion and sediment control plan, and provide SWPPP as an Appendix - c.
+Discuss ownership and maintenance (both short and long term) of the stormwater management system d.
+Mitigation will be proposed for other identified adverse environmental impacts as necessary